THeinemann/largesums/README.md

-# Verdoppeln
+# Large sums

-Small elm program to test how well you can double numbers.
+Small elm program to test how well you can sum numbers.

 Unfortunately, the UI is only available in German so far.